Intellectual Disability

 Decisions about specific goals and objectives are made in collaboration with the family and the person with ID.
 The SLP recognizes that individual family values and available resources are central to the decision-making process.

-See ASHA’s resource on family-centered practice for general guidelines.
+See ASHA’s resource on focusing care on individuals and their care partners for general guidelines.

 Cultural and Linguistic Considerations